antonvw/wex/test/data/test.md

 # markdown
-- test for opening a mardown document
+- test for opening a markdown document

 ## one
 - x